Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 It’s vital to know how to clean a fireplace properly if you want to keep this focal point feature looking its best for years to come.

-In the colder months, our fireplaces get a lot of use, so should be at the heart of your living room ideas.
-However, if you have not cleaned it for a while, then your fireplace may be looking lackluster, requiring a good spruce up to return it to its former glory.
+In the colder months, our fireplaces get a lot of use but, if you have not cleaned yours for a while, expert cleaning tips may be required to return it to its former glory.

 ‘Fireplaces need care and attention if they are to look good and work efficiently – whether simple cast iron or wildly extravagant marble creations,’ says Roger Hunt, author of Old House Handbook.

 Not only do fires and their surrounds accumulate grime from day-to-day use, but open fires can get particularly dirty from smoke and ash.

 With a bit of effort your fireplace can be revived, but if it can't be saved, then consider one of the many beautiful fireplace ideas for a new design.

 How to clean a fireplace – before you start

 Factor periodic care of a fireplace into your living room cleaning regime.
 As for how to clean a fireplace, it's important to choose products and methods that are suitable for the material you are working with.